Here to help you learn, teach and work

 Ana is proud of the fact she has kept her foot in the classroom for over three decades.
 She has been a further education lecturer in the UK, a language school director and a teacher trainer on courses and events held across Spain, Portugal and Tunisia by official agencies, European projects and publishers such as Edelvives, Macmillan Iberia and OUP Spain.
 Her passion is CLIL in Preschool and Primary and she loves being sent by the local government to visit schools across Galicia.
 She holds a MA from the Institute of Education at the University of London and the Spanish pre-service certificate (CAP) from Santiago de Compostela University.

-Will has a Postgraduate Diploma in Applied Linguistics and TESOL and has been teaching English as a foreign language for fifteen years, first in England and now in Galicia.
-He has worked in-house for both SM and Macmillan in Spain, as a teacher trainer and has also been an Assistant Examiner for Assessment in the UK.
-Will has also worked with Cambridge University Press, Pearson and Edelvives in various roles, such as editor, materials developer, and author.
+Will has been teaching English as a foreign language for the best part of twenty years, first in England and now in Galicia.
+He has a Postgraduate Diploma in Applied Linguistics and TESOL.
+He has worked in-house for publishers in Spain, as a teacher trainer and in the past, as an examiner in the UK.
+Will has experience in various roles, including that of editor, materials developer, and author.
 His main teaching interest lies in overcoming the challenges of CLIL in Spain, and also more recently, in creating engaging and effective online learning experiences for young learners and adults alike.

 Gail is a UK-qualified teacher and teacher trainer with over twenty years of experience in the educational sector.
 Throughout this time, she has worked as a classroom teacher, teacher trainer, publishing developer and freelance ELT/CLIL materials' writer.
 She has significant experience of ELT and CLIL-focused course design, as well as collaborations with teachers and educational centres across Spain.
 Gail was a member of the winning team to be awarded the APEL prize for Innovation in eLearning in 2015, and co-coordinator of a project that reached the finals of the 2016 ELTon awards.